-Restructured loans are also subject to an impairment analysis that results from the revaluation of the expectations given the new cash flows inherent to the new contractual conditions, discounted at the original effective interest rate, and considering the new collaterals presented.
+Restructured loans are also subject to an impairment analysis that results from a revaluation of expected cash flows, discounted at the original effective interest rate, and considering the new collaterals presented.

-As at 31 December 2022, the impairment charges on the restructured loans not yet due amounted to \in 41.0 million, which corresponds to an impairment rate of 23.5 per cent. (compared to \in 54.8 million and impairment rate of 37.7 per cent. as at 31 December 2021).
+As at 31 December 2023, impairment charges on restructured loans not yet due amounted to $\notin$ 7.9 million, which corresponds to an impairment rate of 20.3 per cent. (compared to $\notin$ 41.0 million and impairment rate of 23.5 per cent. as at 31 December 2022).
+The reduction in the impairment rate compared to December 2022 is explained by the greater collateralisation of the new restructured contracts.

-The total amount of principal and interest recovered in written-off loans as at 31 December 2022 amounted to €8.5 million compared to €4.8 million as at 31 December 2021.
+The total amount of principal and interest recovered in written-off loans as at 31 December 2023 amounted to $\notin$ 7.7 million compared to $\notin$ 8.5 million as at 31 December 2022.

 Banco Montepio uses real and financial collaterals as instruments to mitigate credit risk.
-The real collaterals correspond mainly to mortgages on residential properties in the scope of housing loans and mortgages on other types of properties in the scope of other types of loans.
+The real collateral correspond mainly to mortgages on residential properties in the scope of housing loans and mortgages on other types of properties in the scope of other types of loans.
 To reflect the market value of these, they are reviewed regularly based on valuations conducted by certified independent appraiser entities or through the use of revaluation coefficients that reflect the trend in the market for the type of property and the geographical area.
-The financial collaterals are revalued based on market values of the respective assets, when available, with certain depreciation coefficients being applied to reflect their volatility.
-Most of the real collaterals are revalued at least once a year.
+Financial collateral is revalued based on market values of the respective assets, when available, with certain depreciation coefficients applied to reflect their volatility.
+Most of the real collateral is revalued at least once a year.

-The following tables show total NPEs (as per EBA definition) and total impairment charges as at 31 December 2021 and 31 December 2022:
+The following tables show total NPEs (as per EBA definition) and total impairment charges as at 31 December 2022 and 31 December 2023:

-31 December 2021 31 December 2021 (restated) 31 December 2022 (a) Stock of Non-performing exposures 975,302 950,902 (€ thousand) 631,434 (b) Gross loans and advances to customers 12,189,465 12,140,568 12,067,614 Non-performing exposures / Gross loans and advances to customers (a / b) 8.0% 7.8% 5.2%
+31 December 2022 31 December 2023 - (€ thousand) (a) Stock of Non-performing exposures 631,434 380,069 (b) Gross loans and advances to customers 12,067,614 11,734,214 Non-performing exposures / Gross loans and advances to customers (a / b) 5.2% 3.2%